Father Pulls A "TAKEN" Number On Muslim Man Who Attacked And Tried To Rape His Daughter! | John Hawkins' Right Wing News

 Officers claim that the man, who has been identified as a Syrian living in an asylum-seekers’ home, was “heavily intoxicated” at the time of the attack.

 It is miraculous that this father managed to find his daughter before anything terribly tragic happened to her.
-Kudos to the father two was quick on his feet.
+Kudos to the father who was quick on his feet.

 - Share